dmkovalev/AIND-Sudoku/README.md

 units.
 This is possible since those values can not be in that boxes - that would lead to inconsistent board.
 This is constraint propagation.

+Naked twins strategy works as follows.
+If we have two boxes in the same unit with same values 'xy', it becomes possible to exclude digits x and y from other boxes in the unit.
+This is possible, because if not true, for example 'x' exists in other cell, then x can be excluded from naked twins, which leads to single digit 'y' as value in two cells in the unit.
+Since it starts to break constraints and brings to inconsistency, it is a constraint propagation.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: We add diagonal unit to unitlist and eliminate, naked_twins and only_choice use it during their checks.

+Constraint propagation is the general term for propagating the implications of a constraint on one variable onto other variables (from ref).
+Diagonal sudoku is solved with recursive applicatio of naked_twins, eliminate and only_choice implementations of constraint propagation rules and search.
+Naked twins is decribed above.

+Elimination works as follows.
+If a box has some value 'x', then no other boxes in a box's peers can have this value.

+Only choice works as follows.
+If exists just one box in a unit, which can be assigned just a single value, then it must be assigned this value.

+If following constraint propagation rules leave multiple values, then we start to do search, which means assigning of the possible values and recursively applying constraint propagation.

 ### Install